SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ![The timing of the spikes produced following the repetition of a step stimuli is less reproducible than that to a noisy stimulus.
 While this seems paradoxical at first sight, this is due to the use of the same *frozen* nois at each repetition and highlight the highly reproducible pattern of spikes when it is driven by a highly dynamic input.
 See this [notebook](https://github.com/laurentperrinet/2022_UE-neurosciences-computationnelles/blob/master/C_MainenSejnowski1995.ipynb) for a replication of this result using a simple LIF model.](https://camo.githubusercontent.com/77f4a48a0fe8f98ffab3c1f21dca1e74286b14d47c17120ee9627f3351fcd5e7/687474703a2f2f692e737461636b2e696d6775722e636f6d2f69786e727a2e706e67){#fig:mainen}

-In his book "Corticonics" [@Abeles1991], Moshe Abeles asked if the role of cortical neurons is whether to integrate synaptic inputs or rather to detect coincidences in temporal spiking patterns.
+In his book "Corticonics" [@Abeles1991], Moshe Abeles queried if the role of cortical neurons is whether to integrate synaptic inputs or rather to detect coincidences in temporal spiking patterns.
 The book gradually leads the reader from the macroscopic cortical anatomy and standard electrophysiological properties of single neurons to neural network models.
 While the first hypothesis favors the rate coding theory, the second possibility highlights the need for temporal precision in the neural code [@Paugam12].
 The book then demonstrates that this could take the form of "synfire chains", that is synchronous activity on subsets of neurons which could be propagated in a stable fashion.
 Since, numerous studies demonstrated the emergence of synchronicity in neuron population activity [@doi:10/gm79hh], efficient encoding thanks to the use of spike latencies [@Perrinet2004; @doi:10.1126/science.1149639] or precise timing in the auditory system [@https://repository.cshl.edu/id/eprint/30941; @doi:10.1523/JNEUROSCI.10-10-03227.1990].
 All these findings, and more [@doi:10.1023/B:NACO.0000027755.02868.60], highlight the importance of the temporal aspect of the neural code and suggest the existence of repeated spatio-temporal patterns in the spike train.

 It was shown that a simple model may allow the propagation of such synfire chains [@pmid:11665761].
 This model considers the dynamics of leaky integrate-of-fire neurons in different groups of similar size.
 Each neuron of one group is connected by an excitatory synapse to the next.
 When a pulse is elicited in the first group, this may generate a spike in the next group.
 Depending on the weight value, this new activity may get more or less synchronized than the previous pulse (as measured by the standard deviation of spike times in the pulse).
 Recursively applying this to a sequence of groups generates either a synfire propagation or not.
 A simple simulation is shown in Figure [@fig:diesman].
 A crucial aspect of this emergence is in particular the balance between excitation and inhibition [@doi:10.1111/j.1460-9568.2008.06434.x].
 This was for instance modeled by  feed-forward inhibition which is a fine-scaled latency mechanism that is an essential ingredient in modelling push-pull effects in the primary visual cortex [@doi:10.3389/fncir.2016.00037].

 ![Simulation of a synfire propagation [using Brian](https://brian2.readthedocs.io/en/stable/examples/frompapers.Diesmann_et_al_1999.html).
 The model consists of 10 groups of 100 neurons each.
 A pulse with a given jitter is generated in the first group which here generates a pulse after a certain processing delay in the second group with a lower jitter.
 This allows the propagation of the synchronous activity along the chain of the neural groups.](https://brian2.readthedocs.io/en/stable/_images/frompapers.Diesmann_et_al_1999.1.png){#fig:diesman}